sweetpotatopress/sweetpotato.press/_posts/2025-01-18-sweetpotato.md

 <br><br>
 we see venus here exalted and in her own triplicity. it is this area of life that spp gains honor, recognition, and a following and its through venus' extravagance that spp shines.
 <br><br>
-the 10th house is the independent sign of aries, ruled by mars in the 1st house. the career of spp is to be themselves. lol of course we too find difficulties here - an overreactive yet inward mars given full reign of the all powerful 10th house angle.
+the 10th house is the independent sign of aries, ruled by mars in the 1st house. the career of spp is to be themselves. lol. of course we too find difficulties here - an overreactive yet inward mars given full reign of the all powerful 10th house angle.
 <br><br>
 the 11th house of community, friends, and good spirit is taurus, ruled by venus in the 9th house. further asserting the importance of spiritual topics - we also see uranus here giving a revelatory and unique flair- much like the out of bounds venus. spp can expect sudden changes and eccentric character from their community and shared dreams.
 <br><br>